1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and legal professionals seeking to enhance their understanding of suggestibility and its effects on memory and decision-making in forensic and legal contexts.
+This training is intended for mental health and legal professionals who wish to deepen their understanding of suggestibility and its impact on memory and decision-making within forensic and legal contexts.
 The program addresses the complexities of suggestibility, memory reliability, and their implications for assessments, competency, and criminal responsibility evaluations.
-It is relevant for professionals working across a range of settings, including forensic, clinical, criminal justice, health care, social services, and education.
-The training is suitable for individuals at all stages of their careers, from beginners to advanced practitioners.
+It is relevant for those specializing in forensic psychology, clinical psychology, or legal/justice-related mental health evaluation, as well as professionals involved in legal or forensic cases across various disciplines.

 • Experience Level